xmos/lib_audio_dsp/doc/tool_user_guide/using_the_tool.rst

 .. figure:: images/frequency_response.png
    :width: 100%

-   Frequency response of the biquads (low shelf left, high shelf right).
+   Frequency response of the biquads (low shelf left, high shelf right)

 For this tutorial the default settings for the limiter will provide adequate performance.